-30. Risk Management
+31. Risk Management

-- 30.1 Upon request to the ACD a shareholder can receive information relating to: - 30.1.1 the quantitative limits applying in the risk management of the Company; - 30.1.2 the methods used in relation to 30.1.1; and - 30.1.3 any recent developments of the risk and yields of the main categories of investment in the Company.

-30.2 The FCA Regulations require that authorised corporate directors maintain a liquidity risk management process.
+- 31.1 Upon request to the ACD a shareholder can receive information relating to: - 31.1.1 the quantitative limits applying in the risk management of the Sub-fund; - 31.1.2 the methods used in relation to 31.1.1; and - 31.1.3 any recent developments of the risk and yields of the main categories of investment in the Sub-fund. - 31.2 The FCA Regulations require that authorised corporate directors maintain a liquidity risk management process.

-The ACD assesses how many days are likely to be required to sell investments without negatively impacting the fund price or liquidity on a best endeavours basis i.e. a liquidity ladder.
+The ACD assesses how many days are likely to be required to sell investments without negatively impacting the Sub-fund price or liquidity on a best endeavours basis i.e. a liquidity ladder.
 The ACD assess the bid/offer spreads and trading volumes as widening spreads and thin trading volumes give an indication that it might be more difficult to dispose of an investment.
-The characteristic of the Fund determines the frequency of this assessment.
+The characteristic of the Sub-fund determines the frequency of this assessment.
 The main factors are:

-- 30.2.1 Liquidity of underlying investments; - 30.2.2 The size of the investment as a proportion of the Fund and also relative to the market (e.g. proportion of the holding to the average trade size); and - 30.2.3 The average holding period of Shareholders in the Fund.
+- 31.2.1 Liquidity of underlying investments; - 31.2.2 The size of the investment as a proportion of the Sub-fund and also relative to the market (e.g. proportion of the holding to the average trade size); and - 31.2.3 The average holding period of Shareholders in the Sub-fund.